flame-engine/tiled.dart/README.md

 tmx.dart works on both the client and server (dartvm) platforms.

+tmx.dart isn't currently maintained (contact me if you want the glory and honor!), but using this package should be fine. ...
+Probably.

 ##Install from Dart Pub Repository

 Include the following in your `pubspec.yaml`: